aliceshan/OpenARK-Reconstruction/README.md

 # OpenARK - 3D Scanning Module

 OpenARK is an open-source wearable augmented reality (AR) system founded at UC Berkeley in 2016.
 The C++ based software offers innovative core functionalities to power a wide range of off-the-shelf AR components, including see-through glasses, depth cameras, and IMUs.
 The open-source platform includes fundamental tools such as AR-based camera calibration and SLAM, and it also includes higher-level functions to aid human-computer interaction, such as 3D gesture recognition and multi-user collaboration.
 In addition, it also supports real time scene reconstruction and mesh simplification.
-Currently, it supports both PMD Pico Flexx and Intel RealSense SR300 cameras.
-OpenARK currently only supports Windows and we have tested our platform with Windows 10 and Visual Studio 2015 Community Edition.
+Currently, it supports both PMD Pico Flexx, Intel RealSense SR300 cameras and Kinect.

 At a Glance